 METHOD :

-Wash the chicken pieces thoroughly.
-Marinate with lemon juice, turmeric and salt.
+Wash chicken pieces.
+Marinate with lemon juice, turmeric, salt.
 Keep standing for 2 hours.

-Wash the black mustard in a strainer.
-Take in a blender along with the chillies, little salt and 1/4 cup water.
-Blend to a smooth paste.
+Wash black mustard in a strainer.
+Take in a blender along with chillies, little salt, 1/4 cup water.
+Blend to smooth paste.
 Keep two tsp garlic ready in hand.
-The salt is used so that the mustard paste do not turn bitter.
+Salt is used so that mustard paste do not turn bitter.

-Heat oil in a pan.
+Heat oil in pan.
 Temper with bay leaf.
-Add the onion slices.
-Fry till golden brown.
-Add the garlic paste.
-Fry till the raw smell goes away completely.
+Add onion slices.
+Fry until golden brown.
+Add garlic paste.
+Fry until raw smell goes away completely.

-At this stage, add the mustard - chilli paste.
+At this stage, add mustard-chilli paste.
 Saute for 2 minutes.
-Add the shredded coconut next.
-Fry for another 2 minutes.
-Now add the chicken along with the marinade.
-Stir well and cover.
+Add shredded coconut next.
+Fry for 2-3 minutes.
+Now add chicken along with marinade.
+Stir well, cover.

-Lower the heat.
-Open the cover and stir every 3-4 minutes.
-When the water dries up, pour in 1/2 cup of water.
-Stir well .
-Cover again and cook till gravy thickens.
-Switch off, its done.
+Lower heat.
+Remove cover, stir every 3-4 minutes.
+When water dries up, pour in 1/2 cup of water.
+Stir well.
+Cover again, cook until gravy thickens.
+Switch off gas stove, it's done.

 No comments :